Crossmap

 Research Impact

-The real value of this research lies in laying the groundwork for future optimization applications.
-When quantum hardware becomes more accessible and we can afford to use more qubits, these algorithms could potentially outperform classical computing for large-scale resource placement problems like campus-wide Wi-Fi optimization, emergency response planning, or urban infrastructure design.
+The real value lies in the groundwork for future applications.
+Advanced quantum hardware will allow these algorithms to outperform classical computing for large-scale logistics, such as campus-wide Wi-Fi optimization and urban infrastructure design.